-Araminta Stone Johnston now lives in Charlotte, North Carolina.
-She is assistant professor of philosophy and religion at Queens University of Charlotte in North Carolina.
-She grew up in Oxford, Mississippi, where she was a member of St. Peter's Episcopal Church.
+Author Araminta Stone Johnston is a retired assistant professor of philosophy and religion who lives in Charlotte, North Carolina.
+She grew up in Oxford, Mississippi, where she was a member of St. Peter’s Episcopal Church.

 The author has posted a number of video reflections about Bishop Gray, about the book and about Oxford on this site.
 And we welcome your comments and reflections on the life and times of Duncan M. Gray Jr.